There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Such exclusion aims to protect human dignity and the fundamental values of society (INPI Examination Guidelines I-C VII-2.2).

-For example, a method for breaking into safes may be shocking if used by thieves but acceptable if used by a locksmith.
+For example, a method for breaking open safes may be shocking if used by thieves but acceptable if used by a locksmith.

 Furthermore, the fact that an invention is prohibited by a legislative or regulatory provision does not mean it must be excluded from patentability (L611-17 CPI).